wafer-bw/udx-discord-bot/README.md

         yourcommand.SlashCommand,
     )
     ```
 6. Open a PR or push to master.
-Once your changes have been merged/pushed to master they will be automatically deployed to discord by the [Sync Workflow](./.github/workflows/sync.yml)
+Once your changes have been merged/pushed to master they will be automatically deployed to Discord by the [Sync Workflow](./.github/workflows/sync.yml)

 ## TODOs
 * Code